Interview intro from magazine

 Alex: What simple things can people do to quickly improve the quality of their writing?

-Graeme: Firstly, make sure all your content is focused on your customer and how you can help them.
-Initially, they’re not worried about how many colours your widget comes in, or how much bigger you are than other companies.
+Graeme: Firstly, make sure all your content is focused on your customers and how you can help them.
+Initially, they’re not worried about how many colours your widget comes in or how much bigger you are than other companies.
 They want to know if your product can help them solve a problem they’re having.
 Be relatable – and use the word ‘you’ at least 3 times as much as you use the word ‘we’.

 Thirdly, don’t leave things vague or open-ended.
 Always make sure you have a solid call to action (CTA) at the end.
 That’s a message telling the reader what you want them to do next (e.g. contact you, buy from you, find out more, download something etc.).